-3 credits rerequisites: 3100:561 or equivalent; 4300:406 or equivalent; or permission.
-Physical properties and functional biomechanics of the spine.
+Prerequisites: 3100:561 or equivalent; 4300:406 or equivalent; or permission.
+Physical proper ties and functional biomechanics of the spine.
 Kinematics and kinetics of the human spine.
 Biomechanics of scoliosis, trauma, instability, pain, and orthoses.
 Mechanics and design of surgical implants.

-SOFT CONNECTIVE TISSUE BIOMECHANICS 3 credits Prerequisites: 300:561 or equivalent; 4300:407 or equivalent; or permission.
-Physical proper-ties and functional biomechanics of ligament, tendon, joint-capsule insertions, myotendinous junction, articular cartilage and meniscus.
+641 SOFT CONNECTIVE TISSUE BIOMECHANICS

+Prerequisites: 3100:561 or equivalent; 4300:407 or equivalent; or permission.
+Physical properties and functional biomechanics of ligament, tendon, joint-capsule insertions, myotendinous junction, articular cartilage and meniscus.
 The mechanics of injury, repair, and replacement for accelerated repair and improved function.

-HARD CONNECTIVE TISSUE BIOMECHANICS 642
+HARD CONNECTIVE TISSUE BIOMECHANICS

-Prerequisites: 300:561 or equivalent; 4300:407 or equivalent; or permission.
+Prerequisites: 3100:561 or equivalent; 4300:407 or equivalent; or permission.
 Physical proper-ties and functional biomechanics of bone.
 The biology and mechanics of fracture and fracture healing.
 Mechanics of external and internal fixators.
 Total joint implants and reconstruction techniques.